-How Does Hypnosis Work in the Brain?
+How Does Hypnosis Work on the Brain?

 Effects of Menopause, Menopausal Symptoms, and When They Often Begin